 X: Exactly.
 It’s the chivalrous man setting the standards and helping the woman to feel better—while we see him groping her.
 It’s like he’s feeling up produce at the supermarket to check for freshness!
 And watch the hand slowly move, one may say “creep” closer in each consecutive panel . . .

 Z: Maybe we should see not see this scene as an allegory that plays out “male versus female” on some larger, cultural scale tied to the patriarchal oppression of women.
 Simply put, it’s an honest conversation between two people.
 It’s unfair to read a work of art as if it must bear the burden of expressing a profound cultural significance.
 Put another way, does every male-female interaction in a book need to be seen in the context of the patriarchy?
 I agree that we live in a patriarchy, one that applies far more pressure on females to obsess over body image than it does on males, but does that mean that we need to read this scene—and every one like it—in terms of such cultural and theoretical generalities?
 The problem is one we were having before: we are simply ignoring the artistic, the local, the specific, the aesthetic by saying all we care about is what this book can tell us about ideas in the real world.
 Art can be argumentative, but it can never be only this.
-And to answer the question you asked, sometimes Brown likes his women and his art small and natural.
+As far as the question you asked, perhaps Brown sees himself as a ‘aesthetic naturalist’ in all fields.